 Beer for breakfast?
-A hoppy IPA flavors these pumpkin-packed scones from beer blogger and author Jacquelyn Dodd.
+A hoppy beer flavors these pumpkin-packed IPA scones from beer blogger and author Jacquelyn Dodd.

 For the scones: